SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 This is a native task using the git-clone tekton Task (e.g existing task).
 An example of the TaskRun is presented in the second-task-run.yaml.

+OK there is something not working properly here.
+So instead, I have simply created a "one step  pipeline" and an associated pipeline-run.
+These two artefacts will be used as part of the overall pipeline.

 ### Third Task

 The third task is effectively two steps (done in a single task) using the Tekton buildah pre-defined task.